top of page

 How should I prepare for my appointment?

 It is beneficial to keep hydrated throughout your pregnancy in general for the well-being of mom and baby.
-Hydration also plays a large part in creating clear 3D/4D images to allow optimal imaging of your baby, so make sure you drink plenty of water during the 4-5 days leading up to your appointment.
-Do not eat a heavy meal up to 3 hours prior to your appointment as this may cause your little one to fall asleep, eating a snack or a light meal about an hour before your appointment is completely okay.
+Hydration also plays a large part in creating clear 3D/4D images to allow optimal imaging of your baby, so make we encourage you to drink a gallon of water a day every day two weeks leading up to your appointment.
+Do not eat a heavy meal up to 3 hours prior to your appointment as this may cause your little one to fall asleep.
+Try eating a snack or a light meal about an hour before your appointment is completely okay.
 Pay attention to when your baby is most active during the day and try to schedule your appointment during that time.

-What if my baby is not in a good position to get good images?
+What if my baby is not in a good position to get good images during my scan?

 We will always try our very best to provide you with the highest quality images but sometimes babies do not cooperate and other factors that are beyond our control may arise.
 Even with a well trained and very experienced sonographer, we are unable to capture the desired images.
 While we do not offer a refund, you will be invited back to our studio for a redo session at no cost to you.
 If necessary redo sessions will be discussed in greater detail during your visit as occasionally there are circumstances such as maternal body habitus, amniotic fluid levels, and fetal position that contribute to the inability to obtain images.